Cakes and Ale: Real-life counterparts

 Two of the novel's principal characters, Alroy Kear and Edward Driffield, were widely interpreted by contemporaneous readers as thinly veiled and unflattering characterizations of, respectively, the novelists Hugh Walpole and Thomas Hardy (who had died two years previously).
 In response to a letter from Walpole inquiring about the association, Maugham denied it: "I certainly never intended Alroy Kear to be a portrait of you.
 He is made up of a dozen people and the greater part of him is myself".
-In an introduction written for the 1950 Modern Library edition of the book, however, Maugham admitted that Walpole was indeed the inspiration for Kear—but denied that Hardy inspired the Driffield character.
+In an introduction written for the 1950 Modern Library edition of the book, however, Maugham admitted that Walpole was indeed the inspiration for Kear, but denied that Hardy inspired the Driffield character.

-In 1931, a pseudonymous novel called Gin and Bitters by A. Riposte, was published in the United States and told the story of "a novelist who writes novels about other novelists", and furthered the speculation about the Walpole/Kear association.
+In 1931, a pseudonymous novel called Gin and Bitters by A. Riposte was published in the United States and told the story of "a novelist who writes novels about other novelists", and furthered the speculation about the Walpole/Kear association.
 It was rumoured that the author was Hugh Walpole himself, after the novel appeared in England under the title Full Circle.
 The book was quickly removed from sale by its English publisher, supposedly at the behest of Somerset Maugham.
 The true author was later discovered to be Elinor Mordaunt.

 In The Fine Art of Literary Mayhem, Myrick Land asserts that Cakes and Ale ruined the last 11 years of Walpole's life and destroyed his reputation as a writer.

+Biographers have speculated that the Rosie Driffield character was inspired by Ethelwyn Sylvia (Jones) McDonnell (1883 – 1948), daughter of playwright Henry Arthur Jones, with whom Maugham had an eight-year-long affair culminating in her rejection of his marriage proposal.
+"The great love of Maugham's life was undoubtedly the warm, gentle, maternal, sexy Sue Jones."
+However, in his Modern Library introduction, Maugham said, "the model for what I consider the most engaging heroine I have ever created could never have recognized herself in my novel, since by the time I wrote it [in 1929] she was dead."